Construction $\pi_A$ and $\pi_D$ Lattices: Construction, Goodness, and Decoding Algorithms: Construction Lattices

 \section{Construction $\pi_A$ Lattices}

 Note that Construction $\pi_A$ can be used for generating lattices over $\mbb{Z}$, $\Zi$, and $\Zw$.
 In this section, we will only talk about $\mbb{Z}$ and the cases of $\Zi$ and $\Zw$ will follow similarly.
 A depiction of Construction $\pi_A$ can be found in Fig.~\ref{fig:lattice_const}.
-Construction $\pi_A$ heavily relies on the existence of ring isomorphisms described as follows.
+Construction $\pi_A$ heavily relies on the existence of ring isomorphisms guaranteed by CRT in Lemma~\ref{lma:CRT} (see also \cite[Corollary 2.27]{Hungerford74}).